miguel-negrao/WFS-BEA7-Scripts/WFS BEA7 README.txt

 		3 - If this does not work contact maintenance.
 	2 - I don't see my files in /WFSSoundFiles:
 		1 - give it a bit of time for them to appear.
+		2 - If you see the files in finder but not in the open dialog of WFSCollider, then quit WFSCollider and start it again.
-		2 - reboot WFS pc (do the shutdown scripts and then start it up again).
+		2 - reboot WFS pc (do the shutdown scripts and then start it up again from the physical button).
 		3 - contact maintenance.
 	3 - I don't head any sound.
 		1 - Are all servers green in the WFSCollider gui ?
 If not make sure the WFS PC is running.